Fujinon 10-24mm f4 @10mm – ISO 200, f8, 1/5+-2

 The Bottom Line

-I know HDR photography has sort of a bad reputation because of all the bad HDR that’s out there, but it’s still a very fun way to add a little flavor into our travel photography and now it’s easier than ever on the X-Pro 2.
+I know HDR photography has a bad reputation because of all the bad HDR out there, but it’s still a very fun way to add a little flavor to our travel photography, and now it’s easier than ever on the X-Pro 2.